Dadadon/To-Do-List/README.md

 # To-Do-List

- This is my To-Do List project
+ This is my To-Do List project that allows users to add, edit, remove and update the status of todo items that are stored in local storage
 Additional description about the project and its features.

 ## Live Preview Link